OpenFn/collections-demo-tng/README.md

 }
 ```

-This simulates a request to generate a quote from Picard.
+This simulates a HTTP request coming into the webhook at OpenFn to generate a quote from Picard.

 When we hit Create New Work Order, this input will be passed into the workflow.
 After a moment your logs should show the code being executed and you'll notice the output - including a nicely mapped character name.